Beth Hart

 Beth Hart (born January 24, 1972) is an American musician from Los Angeles, California.
-She rose to fame with the release of her 1999 single "LA Song (Out of This Town)" from her second album Screamin' for My Supper.
-The single was a number one hit in New Zealand, as well as reaching the top 5 of the US Adult Contemporary and Top 10 on the Billboard Adult Top 40 charts.
+She rose to fame with the release of her 1999 single "L.A.
+Song (Out of This Town)" from her second album Screamin' for My Supper.
+The single was a number one hit in New Zealand, as well as reaching the top five of the US Adult Contemporary and Top 10 on the Billboard Adult Top 40 charts.

 Hart has had several well received collaborations with guitarist Joe Bonamassa, beginning with Don't Explain (2011), followed with the Grammy-nominated Seesaw (2013) and Live in Amsterdam (2014).
 Live in Amsterdam topped the Billboard Blues Album Chart, a chart that she has reached six times.
 Her latest work with Bonamassa was the 2018 album Black Coffee.
-Hart has had two number 1 singles in Denmark, "As Good as It Gets" and "Learning to Live", and a double platinum-selling album, Leave the Light On.
+Hart has had two number one singles in Denmark, "As Good as It Gets" and "Learning to Live", and a double platinum-selling album, Leave the Light On.

-Hart's second to last album, A Tribute to Led Zeppelin (2022), is a collection of covers of Led Zeppelin songs.

 Early life and education

 Hart was born and raised in Los Angeles, California.
-As a 4-year-old, she began to play piano.
+As a four-year-old, she began to play piano.
 At first, she concentrated on classical works by Bach and Beethoven, but as she grew older, she also began to play pieces by artists such as Etta James, Otis Redding and Led Zeppelin.

 Regarding her childhood in an interview with Don Wilcock, Hart stated, "When I was a kid, my dad left me in a bad way, and what fucked me up the most was that he would be in the lives of my other sisters and brothers, but he wouldn't be in mine."
 At the age of 22, Hart lost her sister from complications of AIDS.

 Hart entered Los Angeles' High School for the Performing Arts in 10th grade as a vocal and cello major.
 At the prompting of a classmate, she soon began singing during open mic nights in the Belly Room of the Comedy Store.